TOP

 Kund Malir Beach

 Kund Malir is a beach in Balochistan, Pakistan located in Hingol National Park, about 145 km from Zero-Point on Makran Coastal Highway.
 The drive between Kund Malir and Ormara is considered to be scenic.
 The area is part of Hingol National Park which is the largest in Pakistan.
-Travelling time from Karachi is around 4 hours and there are no
+Travelling time from Karachi is around 4 hours and there are no food

 Hingol National Park